 I am a sixth-year graduate student in clinical psychology at Yale University working with Alan Kazdin.
 I am also currently completing my doctoral internship at McLean Hospital/Harvard Medical School.

-Before coming to Yale I earned my B.A. in Child Development and Psychology at Tufts University in Medford, MA.
+Before beginning graduate school I earned my B.A. in Child Development and Psychology at Tufts University in Medford, MA.
 At Tufts I worked with Dr. Ann Easterbrooks and Dr. Richard Lerner.